 - Enclose, where available, the original certificate(s) showing the final award(s) for each qualification.
-Photocopies cannot be accepted for admission purposes. - If you prefer not to send your original certificates by post, you may bring them into the Admissions Office personally. - We will photocopy the certificates and return them to you.
-Your application will then be processed in the usual way and the decision sent to you by email.
+Photocopies cannot be accepted for admission purposes. - If you prefer not to send your original certificates by post, you may bring them into the Admissions Office personally.
+We will photocopy the a.
+In all instances where an 'A' level examination is specified, two 'AS' level examinations can be accepted as equivalent to and will replace one 'A' level.